Islamic University of Indonesia: Public Lecture Building

 Is a building that was built for the activities of lectures in large rooms, also for national seminars, and other activities.
 The building is named Prof. Dr. dr. M. Sardjito, MD, MPH, UII Rector between 1963–1970.

 UII Career Center

 Is a unit under Direktorat Pemasaran, Kerja Sama, dan Alumni (DPKA) Field III of Universitas Islam Indonesia.
-UII Career Center established on May 12, 2003 and since 2006 UII Career Center is inaugurated by Minister of Manpower and Transmigration Republic of Indonesia as special job fair of Department of Manpower and Transmigration, Daerah Istimewa Yogyakarta.
+UII Career Center established on 12 May 2003 and since 2006 UII Career Center is inaugurated by Minister of Manpower and Transmigration Republic of Indonesia as special job fair of Department of Manpower and Transmigration, Daerah Istimewa Yogyakarta.

 Sports Arena or GOR

-Is the latest building owned by UII.
-The very representative building with capacity of approximately 600 people, GOR has facilities for one basketball court and 3 badminton courts which can be enjoyed by the students or the general public.
+Sports Arena, commonly known as GOR, is a sports facility owned by Universitas Islam Indonesia (UII).
+The building has a capacity of approximately 600 people and includes one basketball court and three badminton courts.
+The facilities are available for use by UII students and the general public.

 Student Convention Center

-Has now been completed and officially handed over from the Foundation for Waqf Board.
+Located at the university's heart, the Student Convention was first approved for construction somewhere between 1990 and 1992 with the purchase of more land, this purchase was overseen by the Head of the Student Council's External Affairs Division, Andi Achmad Yusuf.